hilalli/Thesis_BlogChain/README.md

 README.md

-## This React application is a Gaming Subscription Platform system that interacts with the Solana blockchain using the Anchor framework.
+## This React application is a Platform system that interacts with the Solana blockchain using the Anchor framework.

 ## Installation
 1. To install the required dependencies, run the following command: